 The Isle of Wight’s coastal path is one of the best-maintained coastal paths in the UK, and I would argue one of the most beautiful.
 I rambled through tranquil harbours and shaded woodland.
 I skipped through meadows and I ran across frighteningly soft rock cliffs, which threatened to fall into the sea with every step.
 Potential falling debris or quickly rising tides were scary but the beauty of the island made up for it.
 Standing at the top of the hill looking down to the path I had spent the last few hours walking along was all the motivation I needed to keep going.

 What I had learned from my practice walks was that I loved being on my own.
 I enjoyed that I had just my thoughts for company, whether I was up in the Chilterns or striding along the Thames Path.
 I settled into the rhythm of the Isle of Wight walk quickly.
-I talked cows and to butterflies, I talked to myself.
-I said hello to passers by, but I could often go for hours without seeing another human being.
-I took endless pictures.
+I talked to cows and to butterflies, I talked to myself.
+I said "hello" to passers by, although I would often go for days, let alone hours, without seeing another human being.
+I took endless pictures, flooding Instagram.
 I wanted to share my experience with my colleagues and my friends.
 I felt if I didn’t have evidence, no one would believe that I had done it, or worse that no one would care.
 Taking pictures almost validated the experience.
 It made it real.